 We have made significant capital investments in our network infrastructure and information technology systems to provide the services we offer.
-In 2008, we made capital expenditures in relation to our network infrastructure and information technology systems of NT\$30.1 billion (US\$0.9 billion).
-Of this amount, we made capital expenditures of NT\$22.4 billion (US\$0.7 billion) in wireline, which includes those for fixed line and Internet and data services, equipment, NT\$5.2 billion (US\$0.2 billion) in wireless equipment for cellular service, and NT\$2.5 billion (US\$0.1 billion) in other areas.
+In 2009, we made capital expenditures for our domestic fixed communications of NT\$15.9 billion (US\$497 million), our mobile communications business of NT\$5.0 billion (US\$157 million), our internet business of NT\$2.1 billion (US\$66 million), our international fixed communications business of NT\$1.3 billion (US\$41 million) and our other businesses of NT\$1.2 billion (US\$37 million).
 In order to continue to develop our business and offer new and more sophisticated services, we intend to continue to invest in these areas as well as new technologies.
 The launch of new and commercially viable products and services is important to the success of our business.
 We expect to incur substantial capital expenditures to further develop our range of services and products.
 Commercial acceptance by consumers of new and more sophisticated services we offer may not occur at the rate or level expected, and we may not be able to successfully adapt these services to effectively and economically meet our customers' demand, thus impairing our expected return from our investments.

-We cannot assure you that services enabled by new technologies we are implementing, such as HSPA cellular technology, will be accepted by the public to the extent required to generate an acceptable rate of return.
+We cannot assure you that services enabled by new technologies we are implementing, such as HSPA mobile technology, will be accepted by the public to the extent required to generate an acceptable rate of return.
 In addition, we could face the risk of unforeseen complications in the deployment of these new services and technologies, and we cannot assure you that our estimate of the necessary capital expenditure to offer such services will not be exceeded.
 New services and technologies may not be developed and/or deployed according to expected schedules or may not achieve commercial acceptance or be cost effective.
 The failure of any of our services to achieve commercial acceptance could result in additional capital expenditures or a reduction in profitability to the extent we are required under applicable accounting standards to recognize a charge for impairment of assets.
 Any such charge could materially and adversely affect our financial condition and results of operations.